Your Friend and Mine

 Your Friend and Mine is a 1923 American silent drama film directed by Clarence G. Badger and starring Enid Bennett, Huntley Gordon, and Willard Mack.
-It is based upon the play of the same name by Mack.
+It is based upon the play of the same name by Mack and adapted for the screen by Winifred Dunn.

 Preservation

-With no prints of Your Friend and Mine located in any film archives, it is a lost film.
+Your Friend and Mine is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.